In light of the angst our country is undergoing with the Senate 'Torture' Report

 "From that day on, he answered every question," Kiriakou said.
 "The threat information he provided disrupted a number of attacks, maybe dozens of attacks."

 offer us billions of years of 'best practices' in dealing with deadly threats that can be translated to the moral challenges our society faces in the Global War on Terror.

 analysis.
 The use of torture against terrorists as a last resort is analogous to the last resort strategies utilized by the immune system; a defense mechanism whose strategies have withstood the test of time through error and trial

 Unfortunately, the immune system's protection comes at a price; it's a two-edged sword with built-in imperfections.
 Sometimes it attacks the very organism it's trying to defend.
 This condition is called Autoimmunity

 Eons of evolution have given us an immune system that precariously balances aggressive actions, like high fevers, with unintended consequences.
 We must remind ourselves that the attack-and-defend interplay between pathogens and immune systems is not a steady-state system, but is co-evolving.
 One of the more fascinating adaptations is the process of active immunity and its production of antibodies

 Much like the immune system uses a potentially deadly fever as a last resort defense mechanism, our society should keep waterboarding as a legitimate, but rarely used, tool to protect the greater good.
 Particularly against individuals like KSM who are determined to destroy our society.

 and policies against torture are there to protect our soldiers.
 But the historical evidence doesn't support this claim.
 The Nazis and Japanese abused POWs during WWII.
 POWs were tortured during the Vietnam War.
-And more recently, our troops have been tortured to death in Iraq.
+And more recently, our troops have been tortured to death in Iraq

 (treat others as you would have them treat you) as we debate and evolve our policies.
 Implied within the Golden Rule and the Geneva Conventions is an expectation of reciprocity; even from our enemies.
 It's worth remembering that al-Qaida and its operatives are not signatories to the Geneva Conventions and have no claim on its protection.

 While water boarding is an extreme tactic, it is justified by the extreme measures our enemies have taken against us.
-Our challenge is to make sure that we judiciously use this tool and don't allow a potential abuse that would result in an attack on the very society we're trying to protect; ala an autoimmune disease.
+Our challenge is to make sure that we judiciously use this tool and don't allow a potential abuse that would result in an attack on the very society we're trying to protect; à la an autoimmune disease.
 We must be mindful of the potential hazard of declaring the operation (our anti-terrorism tactics) a success at the expense of losing the patient (our ethics and morals).